-Neal Joseph currently serves as Lead Associate for Nonprofit Search & Coaching at Slingshot Group.
+Neal Joseph currently serves as Vice President for Nonprofit Search & Coaching at Slingshot Group.
 He previously served for six years as Senior Vice President and Senior Advisor for Compassion International, where he oversaw relationships with partners in ten countries, accounting for more than $200 million in revenue annually, serving on their… Read More

 Board of Directors